-If low airflow doesn’t feel like the problem, then another problem is making your AC freeze.
+If insufficient airflow doesn’t feel like the problem, then another problem is making your AC freeze.
 If this is what’s happening, just letting it melt won’t take care of the trouble.
-The evaporator coil will possibly keep freezing unless you fix the root symptom.
-Get in touch with an HVAC professional to address problems with your air conditioner, which could include:
+The evaporator coil will probably continually freeze unless you take care of the main symptom.
+Contact an HVAC technician to address problems with your air conditioner, which may include:

 - Refrigerant leak: AC units recycle refrigerant, so it shouldn’t get used up.
 Not enough refrigerant means there’s a leak somewhere.
-Only a specialist can find the leak, mend it, and recharge the system to the correct concentration.
+Only a specialist can find the leak, mend it, and recharge the system to the appropriate amount.

 - Dirty evaporator coil: If dust collects on the coil, air can’t get to it, and it’s apt to freeze.

-- Malfunctioning blower: A defective motor or unbalanced fan may stop airflow over the evaporator coil.
+- Malfunctioning blower: A defective motor or unbalanced fan could stop airflow over the evaporator coil.

-The next time your AC freezes up, contact the NATE-certified professionals at Golden Seal Service Experts to take care of the trouble.
-We have lots of experience helping homeowners diagnose their air conditioners, and we’re certain we can get things working again quickly.
-Contact us at 630-246-2698 to get air conditioning repair in Saint Charles with us right away.
+The next time your AC freezes up, get in touch with the NATE-certified professionals at Golden Seal Service Experts to repair the trouble.
+We have lots of experience helping homeowners check their air conditioners, and we’re certain we can get things working again quickly.
+Contact us at 630-246-2698 to book air conditioning repair in Saint Charles with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.